yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ```

 ### BackendSecurityPolicy
-The `BeckendSecurityPolicy` defines the authentication methods with the upstream AI service provider. `APIKey` provides a simple authentication method to
+The `BeckendSecurityPolicy` defines the authentication methods of the upstream AI service. `APIKey` provides a simple authentication method to
 authenticate with upstream AI services such as OpenAI or Anthropic.
 For accessing models via cloud providers such as AWS, GCP, the cloud credential is managed with Kubernetes secrets or exchanged
 using OIDC federation.